pierfrancesco/cc-app/README.md

 - If you use `npm` and prefer `node` version management, ensure Node 22 is active (for example with nvm/n or your system package manager).

-## Features
+## ✨ Features

-- Product grid rendering with responsive layout.
+- Product grid rendering with responsive layout and lazy loading of images.
 ![img_1.png](img_1.png)
 - Search input with debounced filtering.
 ![img_2.png](img_2.png)